Skip to main content

 Blake Erhardt-Ohren

-Blake Erhardt-Ohren is a third year DrPH student.
-She is passionate about improved access to sexual and reproductive health (SRH) services, particularly abortion services, for forcibly displaced and immigrant populations.
+Blake Erhardt-Ohren is a fourth year DrPH student.
+She is passionate about improved access to sexual and reproductive health (SRH) services, particularly abortion services, for forcibly displaced populations.
 Prior to joining the program, she spent three years at Pathfinder International, where she provided monitoring and evaluation support to SRH projects around the world.
 During her master’s program, she worked at CARE USA, assisting with the Supporting Access to Family Planning and Post-Abortion Care (SAFPAC) project in emergency settings.
 She holds a BA in History from UC San Diego and an MPH in Global Health from Emory University.
-In her free time, Blake enjoys hiking with her partner and two dogs, birdwatching, and traveling.
+In her free time, Blake enjoys hiking, cooking, and traveling.

 Olufunke Fasawe